 - Watch for suspicious persons in and around college buildings and in parking lots.
 Do not pursue them.
 Call 911 first and then: - 1.
-Suspicious activity: - (a) If you see any suspicious activity or people on or near campus, call law enforcement.
-Do not assume that what you observe is an innocent activity or that it has already been reported. - (b) Do not assume the person is a visitor or college staff member that you have not seen before. - 2.
+Suspicious activity: - (a) Call law enforcement if you see suspicious activity or people on or near campus.
+Please do not assume that what you observe is an innocent activity or has already been reported. - (b) Do not assume the person is a visitor or college staff member you have not seen before. - 2.
 Suspicious people may be: - (a) Loitering about at unusual hours and locations; running, especially if something of value is being carried. - (b) Exhibiting unusual mental or physical symptoms.
-Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to campus security. - Be safety conscious at all times.
+The person (s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - (c) Carrying property that might be suspicious, depending on the circumstances, going from room to room, trying door handles. - Report all thefts and property loss immediately to campus security. - Be safety conscious at all times.